araesmojo-eng/araesmojo-eng.github.io/README.md

-Personal resume and curriculum vitae page for Gabriel Putnam
+Personal resume and curriculum vitae page for:
+###Gabriel Putnam

+Live website can be accessed at: https://araesmojo-eng.github.io/